closedandrestricted/icfpc2020/README.md

 # Enemy movement prediction

-A simple, but effective algorithm is used for each enemy ship to predict its use of thrusters on the next turn using ThrustPredictor class (one predictor per enemy ship).
+A simple, but relatively effective algorithm is used for each enemy ship to predict its use of thrusters on the next turn using ThrustPredictor class (one predictor per enemy ship).
 Each turn it registers the ship's thrust (or (0, 0) if thrust was not used).
 It then adds a 1.0 point for each of 8 "predictors" saying "thrust is same as T-1", ..., "thrust is same as T-8" if that predictor is correct.
 Then all predictors are multiplied by 0.95 decay.
 Then we pick the highest predictor's score and use its prediction for the next turn engine thrust of the enemy ship.
 This way we can predict very well the cases of enemies using their engines in a cyclic way with a short period.